 How to make Creamy Homemade Eggnog:

-- Prep eggs.
+Prep eggs.
 Carefully separate the egg yolks from the whites.
 Store the whites in the refrigerator.
-Combine the sugar with the yolks and whisk.
+Combine the sugar with the yolks in a large bowl and whisk.

-- Temper eggs.
-When cream mixture is hot, use a measuring cup to scoop out and pour into the eggs, whisking the entire time.
+Temper eggs.
+When cream mixture is hot, use a measuring cup to scoop out and pour into the yolk mixture, whisking the entire time.
 Continue pouring the hot liquid into the eggs until about half of it has been added.
 Then pour the egg mixture back into the saucepan, and continue heating until it’s at 165 degrees.

-- Cool.
-Remove the eggnog from the stove, and pour into a glass pitcher.
+Cool.
+Remove the warm eggnog from the stove, and pour into a glass pitcher.
 Let cool slightly, and then refrigerate for several hours.
 The eggnog should thicken as it sits.

-- Serve.
+Serve.
 Stir the eggnog well, and then pour into glasses.
-Top with some extra cream (I use my hand mixer to bring heavy whipping cream to stiff peaks.), a sprinkle of cinnamon, and cinnamon sticks for fun!
+Top with some extra cream (I use my hand mixer to bring heavy whipping cream to soft peaks.), a sprinkle of cinnamon, and cinnamon sticks for fun!

-- Make eggnog into a cocktail.
-To make this eggnog boozy, add some rum (my preference), brandy, or bourbon.
+Make eggnog into a cocktail.
+To make a boozy eggnog, add some rum (my preference), brandy, or bourbon.
+Likewise, enjoying the non-alcoholic version is great too!

 What are tempered eggs?

-I also recommend tempering eggs for ice cream if you aren’t using pasteurized eggs.
-Some people with underlying conditions could have a bad reaction to raw eggs, so this is recommended for that reason.
+I also recommend tempering eggs for this recipe (as well as for ice cream) if you aren’t using pasteurized eggs.
+Some people with underlying conditions could have a bad reaction to raw eggs, which is why tempering eggs is important.

 How do you temper eggs?